Strategy 1: Be a friend to your child

 As your child moves from childhood to tweenhood to teenhood, be aware that the only constant is change itself!
 A child at this stage of development will undergo physical and emotional changes as he explores his own identity and finds his place in the world.
 Your patience and understanding is invaluable at this juncture.

-The teen years require parents to shift gears slightly by taking on a bigger role as a friend and counselor to their children.
+The teen years require parents to shift gears slightly by taking on a bigger role as a friend and counsellor to their children.
 By offering a listening ear, you signal to that they are valued and their opinions and thoughts matter to you.
 Your teenager is more likely to be upfront about life challenges and discuss potentially awkward conversation topics with you, such as sex and relationships.

 Perhaps the most exasperating part of the tween to teen transition is seeing your child turn into a contrary creature.
 Remind yourself that your teenager is simply figuring out his or her likes and dislikes.
 In doing so, they may sometimes push back against your preferences.